Team-Big-Enough/BreakTime/README.md

 # vscode-breaktime README

 This is the README for your extension "vscode-breaktime".
-After writing up a brief description, we recommend including the following sections.
+This will notify you after a certain amount of time on the vscode, prompting you to take a break.

 ## Features